tydaeus/notes/windows/powershell/powershell_scripting.md

 *Note*: See above section on "Advanced" functions for how to allow parameters passed to the script to propagate to these commands.

-### Outputting Variables
+### String Interpolation
-To output a variable as a string (e.g. via write-method), direct references can be included within the quotes.
+To include a variable within a string for output (e.g. via write-method), direct references can be included within a double-quoted string.
 E.g. `"Value of X is $x"` will output the value of x in place of $x.
-However, to reference the properties of a variable, the variable reference statement must be enclosed in `$()`, e.g. `"Value of obj.x is $($obj.x)"`.
+To access the properties of a variable or use any operators other than the `:` operator, the variable reference statement must be enclosed in `$()`, e.g. `"Value of obj.x is $($obj.x)"`; this allows insertion of any statement's string output.

 ## Error Checking/Handling